Today’s wall was inspired by Kelsey, who is looking for ideas for her office at a nonprofit serving Chicago’s homeless youth.

 To download these printables, click on the links below the roundup to go to the original download pages.

 A few others not pictured, in case Kelsey wants to switch out a few to freshen things up:

 Sometimes, no matter how long you search for the perfect free printable (hey, it might still be out there!), there comes a time in every curator’s life when you simply must pay for good, quality art.
 Please do.
 I believe in supporting artists!

 This is what I’d buy for Kelsey.
 A gorgeous, fun Beyonce print from Draw Me a Song.
 It’s hard to imagine anyone seeing this artwork and not getting a big kick out of it (as well as some vicious dance moves).

 Interested in being featured on the Frame Game?

 Sorry, the wait list for the Frame Game is so long that I’m no longer accepting submissions for free gallery walls.

 Find out about my gallery wall consultation packages.
 They’re similar to Frame Game but go waaaaay above and beyond, measuring down to the inch and giving you a solid plan for executing your very own, personalized gallery wall.

 Check out my packages:

-Feel free to contact me for any custom needs or to be added to the looooooong Frame Game queue.
+Feel free to contact me for any custom needs.

 P.S.
 The frames featured in this post are mockups.
 Check the individual download pages for details on ideal image size.
 Want to print something huge but it's sized at 8x10?
 Consider a larger frame with a mat.
 (Example here.)